30 Australian Clothing Brands Our Editors Love – and New Styles To Shop for Summer

 A Emery

 Designer Anna McLaren’s approach is all about creating beautiful but functional pieces to keep in your wardrobe for years to come.
-A Emery might be best known for its sleek footwear collection, but last year the Melbourne brand added clothing to the mix.
+A Emery might be best known for its sleek footwear collection, but in recent years the Melbourne brand added clothing to the mix.
 An emphasis on fabric and fit has made its range of elevated wardrobe essentials fast favourites.

 Price range: $100–$850